-- Hitler felt that a strong Nazi society could be established by teaching Nazi ideology to children. - Good German children were subjected to a process of Nazi schooling, a prolonged period of ideological training. - All schools were given German teachers.
-Children were divided into two groups - desirable and undesirable. - Textbooks were rewritten, functions of sports in schools was to nurture the spirit of violence and aggression. - Ten-year-olds had to enter Jungvolk.
-At 14, all boys joined 'Hitler Youth', where they learnt to worship war, glorify aggression and violence, condemn democracy and hate Jews, communists, Gypsies and all those categorised as 'undesirable'. - The Nazi Youth then joined the labour service at the age of 18 and had to serve in the armed forces and enter in one of the Nazi organisations. - The Youth League was of the Nazis was founded in 1922.
+- Hitler felt that a strong Nazi society could be established by teaching Nazi ideology to children. - Good German children were subjected to a process of Nazi schooling. - All schools were given German teachers.
+Children were divided into two groups - desirable and undesirable.. - Ten-year-olds had to enter Jungvolk.
+At 14, all boys joined 'Hitler Youth'. - The Nazi Youth then joined the labour service at the age of 18 and had to serve in the armed forces and enter in one of the Nazi organisations. - The Youth League was of the Nazis was founded in 1922.